Liverpool makes light work of West Ham

 Liverpool, though, was comfortable without ever needing to hit top gear and certainly looks like the title challenger most consider it to be this season.

-Liverpool now has a full eight days to recover until its second league game of the season against Crystal Palace on 21 August (AEST).
+Liverpool now has a full eight days to recover until its second league game of the season against Crystal Palace on 21 August (NZST).

-West Ham, however, is back in action next Sunday (AEST) when Bournemouth visits London Stadium.
+West Ham, however, is back in action next Sunday (NZST) when Bournemouth visits London Stadium.